 Obstacle 2: Time

 Do you have challenges, like me, with having enough time each day?
-Most days my work calendar is completely filled with meetings and phone calls.
-Outside of the work day, I am focused on helping my wife get the kids ready for school, family dinner time, evening time with the kids, youth sports, bed time reading and prayers with the kids, time with my wife, infrequent exercise, answering emails I couldn’t get to during the day, and then falling asleep exhausted after reading two pages of the book that has been on my nightstand for months!
+Most days my work calendar is completely filled with Zoom meetings and phone calls.
+Outside of the work day, I am focused on time with my wife and children, exercise, sporadic work on the new book I am struggling to finish, answering emails I couldn’t get to during the day, and then falling asleep exhausted after reading two pages of the book that has been on my nightstand for months!
 Sound remotely familiar?

 Where does our relationship with Christ fit into our busy day?
 The key here is to recognize that Christ should never compete for our time and that living our busy lives and putting Him first are not mutually exclusive!
 He is not to be considered an addition to our lives.
 He is the reason for our lives.
 Let’s stop viewing the daily practice of our faith as adding more time to already packed schedules and instead focus on integrating our lives with Christ at the center of everything we do.